arsenicbreaker/vote-ledger/README.md

 # 🦀 Multi-Chain Web3 Development Lab

 Welcome to my personal Web3 workspace.
-This repository is a central hub for my decentralized experiments, research, and ongoing projects across **Solana** and **Stellar** ecosystems.
+This repository is a central hub for my decentralized experiments, research, and ongoing projects across **Solana** ecosystems.
 It tracks my journey in building high-performance solutions focused on social innovation, data integrity, and transparency.

 ## 🧪 Ongoing & Featured Projects